Flagstaff, Arizona: Climate

 Since 1996 the city has been experiencing its driest period, known as the Early-21st Century Drought.
 As of 2007, Richard Hereford of USGS speculated that the effects of the drought, predicted to last until the late 2020s, may be severe because of Flagstaff's growing population and global warming.
 The summer wet season is more reliable and consistent than other times of year, but due to the high temperatures of the area this rainfall is quickly lost to evaporation.
 During the Early-21st Century Drought, rainfall has been consistently below average in all but the summer season, with temperature averages for all but the summer (which has remained consistent) also increasing.

 Equally, snowfall has been lower during the extended dry period, though the city set a new record for its highest daily snowfall on February 21, 2019, with 35.9 in and was still ranked as the United States' third-snowiest city in 2020 (based on 2018–19 National Oceanic and Atmospheric Administration data).
 Flagstaff has consistently been among the snowiest cities in the United States, and snow and winter culture is argued by Michael Weeks to be a large part of Flagstaff's identity.
 The Arizona Snowbowl is a major attraction, though it has had to make artificial snow during warmer seasons, and the city tried to launch a bid to be the host city of the 1960 Winter Olympics.
 The maximum daily snow cover was 83 in on December 20, 1967, although the mean maximum for a full winter is only 20 in.
 However, due to the infrequent and scattered nature of the snowstorms, persistent snowpack into spring is rare.
 One notable exception occurred during the severe winter of 1915–16, when successive Pacific storms buried the city under over 70 in of snow, and some residents were snowbound in their homes for several days.
+The earliest seasonal trace of snowfall occurred on September 19, 1965, and the latest on May 29 in both 1971 and 1990.

 Though one of the least-sunny cities in Arizona, Flagstaff still ranks among the United States' sunniest cities, having sunshine for an average 78% of the year.
 The city receives much more sunshine than other snowy cities, which are primarily in the north of the country.